MicrosoftDocs/azure-docs/articles/app-service-mobile/app-service-mobile-node-backend-how-to-use-server-sdk.md

    ![Visual Studio 2015 new project][1]
 5. Right-click the **npm** node and select **Install New npm packages**.
-6. You  might need to refresh the npm catalog on creating your first Node.js application.
+6. You  might need to refresh the npm catalog after you create your first Node.js application.
 Select **Refresh** if necessary.
 7. Enter **azure-mobile-apps** in the search box.
 Select the **azure-mobile-apps 2.0.0** package, and then select **Install Package**.

    ![Install new npm packages][2]